AmpersandJS/ampersandjs.com/README.md

 npm run build
 ```

-Using something like `http-server` from npm will make working on the docs a bit easiser, because links will work properly.
+Using something like `http-server` from npm will make working on the docs a bit easier, because links will work properly.

 install it like so: